 As Jews, we are obligated to work to repair the world.
 In order to fulfill our religious duty to perform tzedakah, the Tzedek/Social Justice Committee organizes, mobilizes and participates in the Beth Sholom Congregation's efforts to help the poor, the homeless, the hungry and those in need.
-Our annual projects include:
+Our current project is:

 This year Beth Sholom is serving as an emergency homeless shelter from June 29 to July 5, 2019 and from July 27 to Aug.
 3, 2019.
 We will be providing temporary housing for three or four families.
 Training is provided for volunteers who serve as evening and overnight hosts and provide healthy snacks and games for children.
 We will also be collecting healthy, kosher snacks and fruit for the guests, and gently used games, books, crayons, paper, etc., for the children to use while they are guests.
 New volunteers are required to submit a form to the Religious Coalition for a criminal background check and to attend a one-hour volunteer orientation session.
 For more information, or for a volunteer application form, contact Stan Binder at firstname.lastname@example.org or call 703-609-7011.
 To volunteer for shifts, sign up here.